 - A push-button reset configuration file (ResetConfig XML) that identifies the Windows and Windows RE partitions.

-Note: In Windows 10, version 1607, desktop applications and settings captured in siloed provisioning packages will not be restored using this media.
+Note: In Windows 10, version 1607 and later, desktop applications and settings captured in siloed provisioning packages will not be restored using this media.
 Regular customizations packages (.ppkg) captured using the ScanState tool are not affected by this issue.

 Creating configuration files

 In Notepad, create a configuration file that partitions the hard drive after the hard drive has been reset.
 This script should be the same as the script used to create partitions on the hard drive, with the following exceptions:

 The script should not contain commands to select or clean the drive.
 Windows identifies the system drive automatically.
 To learn more, see Identifying the System Drive later in this topic.

 The script should assign letters to the system partition, the Windows partition, and the Windows RE tools partition.